Shuswap Indian Reserve

 The Shuswap Indian Reserve is a First Nations reserve in the Columbia Valley region of British Columbia, Canada, located on the left bank of the Columbia River, 1 mi north of Invermere.
-The reserve is the home reserve of the Shuswap Indian Band, a band government of the Secwepemc (Shuswap) people and a member government of the Shuswap Nation Tribal Council and also of the Ktunaxa Kinbasket Tribal Council in alliance with nearby bands of the Ktunaxa people.
+The reserve is the home reserve of the Shuswap Indian Band (Kenpésq't), a band government of the Secwepemc (Shuswap) people and a member of the Shuswap Nation Tribal Council.
+The band was formerly a member of the Ktunaxa Kinbasket Tribal Council, in alliance with the neighbouring Ktunaxa bands with whom the community has long intermarried; it left around 2005, after which that council renamed itself the Ktunaxa Nation Council.